hsurisetti/StockAnalysis_Challenge/Written_Report.md

    - All the comments are embedded within the modules in respective places.
    - The outputs of the non refactored code and the refactored code exactly.
    - The timer time based of start and ending time has been captured and uploaded
+   - Uploaded the output screenshots of both 2017 and 2018 refactored and non refactored images.